 How about focusing on your family, your friends, hobbies, fashion, whatever it might be, finally it will not be about food!

-In summary, the path for how to stop binge eating for good starts with cultivating the good habits that we have outlined above which you can take immediate action on today:
+In summary, the path for how to stop binge eating for good starts with cultivating the good eating habits that we have outlined above which you can take immediate action today: